Classification of finite dimensional nilpotent Lie superalgebras by their multiplier: Preliminaries

+is called a {\it free presentation} of $L$ and is denoted by $(F, \psi)$ \cite{Musson2012}.
+With this free presentation of $L$, the {\it Schur multiplier} of $L$ denoted by $\mathcal{M}(L)$, and is defined as

 A {\it central extension} of $L$ is an extension \eqref{eq1'} such that $M \subseteq Z(K)$.
 The central extension is said to be a {\it stem extension} of $L$ if $M \subseteq Z(K)\cap K' $.
 Finally, we call the stem extension a {\it stem cover} if $M \cong \mathcal{M}(L)$ and in this case $K$ is said to be a cover of Lie superalgebra $L$.

-The author in \cite{Nayak2018a} has proved that stem covers exist for each Lie superalgebras and the stem extension of finite dimensional Lie superalgebra $L$ is maximal (or, equivalently dimension of $K$ is maximal) if and only if it is a stem cover of $L$.
-In \cite{Nayak2018}, as a first bound for dimension of $\mathcal{M}(L)$ it has been proved that, for some non-negative integer $t(L)$ with $\dim L=(m \mid n)$.
-Furthermore, $t(L)=0$ if and only if $L$ is an abelian Lie superalgebra.
-It has been shown in \cite{Nayak2018} that for a non-abelian nilpotent Lie superalgebra $L$ of dimension $(m\mid n)$ and $\dim L'=(r\mid s)$, where $s(L) \geq 0$.
-We simply write
+Moreover the stem extension \ref {eq1'} is {\it maximal} if every epimorphism of any other stem extension of $L$ onto $0 \longrightarrow M \longrightarrow K \longrightarrow L \longrightarrow 0$ is necessarily an isomorphism.
+The author in \cite{Nayak2018} has proved that stem covers do exist for each Lie superalgebras and that the maximal stem extensions of finite dimensional Lie superalgebras $L$ (or, equivalently dimension of $K$ is maximal) are precisely stem covers of $L$.
+Hence the stratergy that we use to find dimension of multiplier of Lie superalgebras is to find maximal stem extensions of those Lie superalgebras.

-as bound for multiplier of $L$ is decreasing with respect to $(r \mid s)$.
-Moreover $s(L)=0$ if and only if

-where $A(m-3 \mid n) $ is an abelian Lie superalgebra of dimension $(m-3 \mid n)$ and $H(1, 0)$ is a special Heisenberg Lie superalgebras of dimension $(3\mid 0)$.
-In this paper, we intend to classify all nilpotent Lie superalgebras with $s(L)=1$ and $2$.

-The organization of the paper is as follows: after this introduction, in Section \ref{sec 2}, we give some auxiliary results about multiplier of Lie superalgebra.
-Here, also we study the multiplier of the Heisenberg Lie superalgebra with odd center.
-In Section \ref{sec 3}, we characterize some nilpotent Lie superalgebras of dimension less than or equal to five and finally in Section \ref{sec 4}, we classify nilpotent Lie superalgebras with $s(L)=1$ and $2$.